 Sometimes, things can get lodged into parts in our shower heads without us realizing it.
 These pieces of things don't have to be very big, for none of the water pathways are holes in our shower heads are usually very big in size, so it is quite a normal reason for shower pressure to weaken.

 In order to find what is blocking your shower head and where, the first step that you have to take is of course, to screw your shower head off of the water pipe.
-Afterward, carefully take apart your shower head piece by piece, meticulously checking each one of these parts for any particles which may be blocking it.
+Afterwards, carefully take apart your shower head piece by piece, meticulously checking each one of these parts for any particles which may be blocking it.
 After checking each part, I do recommend screwing it directly back in order to keep the correct pieces and their designated spots.

 Once and if you do find where your shower head has been blocked by a particle oh, I highly recommend removing it.
 Sometimes this can be a very simple and easy task, and sometimes it can be a little bit harder.
 But I always recommend keeping a small hand drill, some bottlenose pliers, and a screwdriver on hand for these tasks.